 Bring your own food to Iceland

-According to Icelandic customs, you are allowed bring up to 3 kilograms or 6.5 pounds of food into Iceland.
+According to Icelandic customs, you are allowed to bring up to 3 kilograms or 6.5 pounds of food into Iceland.
 This excludes raw products such as eggs, raw meat, or dairy.

 Kronan has a good selection of some new vegan products and obviously the usual fruits and vegetables just be prepared to pay more than you’re used to.

-Bonus is the cheapest grocery store in Iceland, and has my faaaavorite vegan veggie wrap.
+Bonus is the cheapest grocery store in Iceland and has my faaaavorite vegan veggie wrap.

-Many gas stations will also have Subway, smoothie bar or small cafe with vegetarian options.
+Many gas stations will also have Subway, smoothie bar, or small cafe with vegetarian options.

 Vegan or Vegetarian restaurants

 Obviously, there are more options for specific restaurants in Reykjavik, and more difficult to find good options outside of the city.

 Places I have tried and love:

 My personal favorite pizza place in Reykjavik, and they have vegan pizza!
 WIN.